How to Start a Business Online for Clothing Store from Beginning?

 Look at Famous Clothing Brands

-There are loads of popular fashion sites built with Shopify.
+There are loads of popular online clothing sites built with Shopify.
 Sephora emphasizes education, making sure that customers learn while they shop.
 Verge Girl is an eCommerce fashion site created with BigCommerce that truly knows how to leverage the visual quality of the site to maximize sales.
 All communications have an irreverent, sassy attitude.
 Plus, the blog adds value by educating customers about interesting topics.

 Once again, Magento stands out from the crowd with its impressive list of tops brands.
 Check out BVLGARI, Agent Provocateur, and Kurt Geiger for just a few of the top fashion brands that use Magento to create their eCommerce sites.
 The list doesn’t stop there.
 Nike.
 Hermès.
 Victoria Beckham.
 Björn Borg.
 There are loads of others, each using the Magento platform and templates to create a site that is uniquely tailored to their brand offering.

-In the end, your store is only as good as your marketing strategy.
+In the end, your online store is only as good as your marketing strategy.
 People need to know about your product before they can buy it.
 And by this time, you should already have a handle on what your customers like and what they want to hear.
 Based on this, you can create a hook, something that really grabs their attention.
 That’s the first step.

 Once you know what to say, then you find out how to make the message reach the customer.
 In the digital era, social networking is key.